rancher/docs/content/rancher/v2.x/en/installation/air-gap/prepare-nodes/_index.md

 When setting up the Kubernetes cluster that will run the Rancher server components, an Ingress controller pod will be deployed on each of your nodes.
 The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher server.

-YOu will need to configure a load balancer as a basic Layer 4 TCP forwarder to direct traffic to these ingress controller pods.
+You will need to configure a load balancer as a basic Layer 4 TCP forwarder to direct traffic to these ingress controller pods.
 The exact configuration will vary depending on your environment.

 >**Important:**
->After installing Rancher, do not use this load balancer (i.e, the `local` cluster Ingress) to load balance any other applications other than the Rancher server.
+>Only use this load balancer (i.e, the `local` cluster Ingress) to load balance the Rancher server.
 Sharing this Ingress with other applications may result in websocket errors to Rancher following Ingress configuration reloads for other apps.

 **Load Balancer Configuration Samples:**